 Glenna Burmer’s Nana korobi, Ya oki, was recently honored for Best Animation by the LA Independent Women Film Awards.
 This charming story about a young girl in Hokkaido who overcomes seven trials to save an orphan during a snowstorm was created and produced by Glenna Burmer with assistance from artistic director Gaby Breiter of Deep Sky Studios in Portland, Oregon.
 The original music featuring woodwinds and strings was composed by Glenna Burmer and recorded by Dynamedion in Germany.

 “It is truly an honor to be awarded for my animated short Nana korobi at this great festival,” Burmer said.
-“It is wonderful to be represented alongside this group of such talented filmmakers.”
+“It is wonderful to be represented alongside such talented filmmakers.”

 Nana korobi, Ya oki uses a dreamy animation style that reflects sumi-e art, a Japanese artistic style which employs black ink and distinctive brush strokes.
 The style was chosen as a tribute to Burmer’s mother, who was a sumi-e artist.